I-Bouros/multi-epi-model-cross-analysis/docs/source/setup_matrices.rst

 Setup Matrices
 **************

-This page contains information about the different classes used for setting up regional and contact matrices for the models included in `epimodels'.
+This page contains information about the different classes used for setting up regional and contact matrices for the models included in epimodels.

 .. currentmodule:: epimodels